 The How To’s of Teaching Difficult Conversations

-Difficult Conversations in Healthcare: Teaching and Practice is a 1-day faculty development course that will be offered three times in 2014 – on Saturday, March 8, 2014, Saturday, May 17, 2014, and Saturday, June 7, 2014 – at Boston Children’s Hospital at Waltham.
+Difficult Conversations in Healthcare: Teaching and Practice is a 1-day faculty development course that will be offered two more times in 2014 – Saturday, May 17, 2014 and Saturday, June 7, 2014 – at Boston Children’s Hospital at Waltham.
 The course is designed for physicians in all specialties, residency and clerkship directors, medical education leaders, medical educators, and multidisciplinary healthcare professionals (social workers, psychologists, and others) interested in and/or involved in teaching interpersonal and communication skills, professionalism, relationship-centered care, patient-practitioner relationships and related topics.
 To read more about the course and to register, please click here.

 PERCS goes to Australia

 We are proud to announce the recent launch of PERCS at the Royal Children’s Hospital Melbourne in October 2013.
 Elaine Meyer, PhD, RN, was on site in Australia for this exciting milestone.
 Due to the exceptional efforts of Melissa Heywood, a liaison nurse in the Victorian Paediatric Palliative Care Program at Royal Children’s, and her colleagues, the inaugural workshops were a success.

 Pictured above are Dr. Elaine Meyer (IPEP Director), Liat Harrower (Royal Children’s Hospital Family Faculty member), Andrew Blackman (actor), Melissa Heywood (Royal Children’s Hospital PERCS Coordinator), and Veronica Porcaro (actor).